keithrbennett/rexe/README.md

 ### Output Formats

-Several output formats are provided for your convenience.
-Here they are:
+Several output formats are provided for your convenience:

 * `-oa` - Awesome Print - calls `.ai` on the object to get the string that `ap` would print
 * `-oi` - Inspect - calls `inspect` on the object